 - Long-term agreements hide true hardware pricing.
 Contracts allow internal hardware financing, which reduces capital outlay to the customer, while hiding true hardware pricing and increasing hardware margins for the provider.

-- Contracts minimize churn.
+- GPS tracking contracts minimize churn.
 When fleet tracking customers and their revenue base are locked in, providers think they can rest easy with lower customer turnover.

 Here’s what this means for you